FK Viktoria Žižkov: 1990s and 2000s

-Žižkov parted company with coach Martin Pulpit on 23 November with the club having scored just seven points from the opening 14 rounds of the 2011–12 Czech First League.
+Žižkov bounced back to the top flight after finishing runners-up to FK Dukla Prague in 2011.
+Their season started with just seven points from the opening 14 rounds of the 2011–12 Czech First League, resulting in the club parting company with coach Martin Pulpit on 23 November.
 In January, with the club bottom of the league, it was revealed that only ten players from the first half of the season were still at the club.
 A particular loss was goalkeeper Tomáš Vaclík moving to Sparta Prague. Žižkov finished bottom of the league with 19 points, and were relegated to the second division.